The Top 5 Reasons You Can't Find a Man (That Your Friends Are Too Afraid to Tell You)

 You’re afraid to open up because you’re afraid of getting hurt.
 You’re attracted to men who are also emotionally unavailable: they’re in a relationship, they won’t open up to you, or they’re just plain uninterested.

-Many of the men I've been with have been in relationship simultaneously and while it hurts me to realize the pattern I've fallen into so frequently, I have since realized that it's my own emotional unavailability that's preventing me from seeking out a stable and available partner.
+Many of the men I've been with have been in another relationship simultaneously, and while it hurts me to realize the pattern I've fallen into so frequently, I have since realized that it's my own emotional unavailability that's preventing me from seeking out a stable and available partner.

 Confront your fears.
 What is it you’re afraid of—getting hurt?
 Too bad, it’s going to happen.
 Fear of intimacy is a common reason people stay single.
 You need to recognize and address your issues in order to gain the perspective and self-understanding that's essential to developing a meaningful relationship.
 Look deep inside yourself and work on figuring out what’s causing you to distance yourself from others.
 This is something I'm still working on—but I am working on it, and that's what matters.